 The easiest and fastest way to register for a UC account number is electronically over the Internet.
 A paper form is also available for those unable to complete the registration online.

-Enterprises registering electronically can access PA Biz Online at http://www.pabizonline.com and select the Online PA-100.
+Enterprises registering electronically can access the Small Business Assistance Network at http://dced.pa.gov/business-assistance/small-business-assistance/ and select “Registration and Licensing Assistance” to access the Online PA-100.